Villa Wedding in St. Thomas

 st thomas safari taxi

-These behemoths are located at most resorts and at most points of interest.
+These behemoths are located at all the resorts and at most points of interest on St. Thomas.
 If you are getting off the beaten path a little, grab the card of a taxi driver and they’ll meet you anywhere and anytime to pick you up.

 The downside to taxis, they get expensive quickly.
 Taxis charge on a per person/per route basis.

-For example, if your group of 6 wants to go from Mafolie Hotel to Magens Bay Beach, the cost will be around $6/person each way.
-The total cost for the group is $72 roundtrip.
+For example, if your group of 6 wants to go from Mafolie Hotel to Magens Bay Beach, the cost will be around $8/person each way.
+The total cost for the group is $96 roundtrip.

 So if you think you might be getting off the resort more than a couple of times, it might be worth renting a car/SUV/minivan.